x24-byte/CPSC5616CS_ML/Assignment5/README.md

 **Usage**:
 - Load the Data: Start by loading the movie dataset, which contains user ratings for various movies.
-- Customize Your Ratings: Input your ratings for any movies you've already seen.
-This will be used as the basis for your recommendations.
+- Customize the Ratings: Input the ratings for any movies.
+This will be used as the basis for the recommendations.
 - Train the Model: Execute the collaborative filtering algorithm to learn from the dataset.
 - Get Recommendations: Once the model is trained, we can see which movies the system recommends based on the input.